-The need for watering and maintenance regimes will be considered during annual and opportunistic inspections, dependant on adverse weather conditions, performance and establishment of vegetation.
-Maintenance tasks may include; targeted weed control surrounding tubestock, replacement of weed control jute mats and stakes/guards for immature tubestock, targeted irrigation and watering during extended dry period after planting.
+The need for watering and maintenance regimes will be considered at the time of planting tubestock, during annual and opportunistic inspections dependant on adverse (prolonged dry) weather conditions, performance and establishment of vegetation.
+Maintenance tasks may include; targeted weed control surrounding tubestock, replacement of weed control jute mats and stakes/guards for immature tubestock, supplementary maintenance watering and watering during extended dry period after planting.